santinic/audiblez/README.md

 🇺🇸 `en-us`, 🇬🇧 `en-gb`, 🇫🇷 `fr-fr`, 🇯🇵 `ja`, 🇰🇷 `kr` and 🇨🇳 `cmn`.

 ## Speed
-By default the audio is generated using a normal speed, but you can make it up to twice slower or faster by specifying a speed argument between 0.5 to 2.0:
+By default, the audio is generated using a normal speed, but you can make it up to twice as slow or faster by specifying a speed argument between 0.5 to 2.0:

 ```bash
 audiblez book.epub -l en-gb -v af_sky -s 1.5